 Getting a petition presented

-A petition can only be presented to Council by a Councillor or the Chief Executive Officer.
-In the Order of Business on the Agenda, the Councillor or the Chief Executive Officer presenting the petition will read out the name and address of the initiator of the petition, a summary of the reasons for the petition along with the number of signatures contained within the petition.
+The reading of the petition at the Ordinary Council Meeting will be limited to reading out the name and address of the initiator of the petition, a summary of the reasons for the petition along with the number of signatures contained.

-At the time of presentation, no discussion on the subject matter of a petition takes place, although a Councillor may move one of the following motions:
+At the time of presentation to Council, no discussion on the petition takes place.
+Council will resolve one of the following